Skip to content

 TermDefinition

-SignalA typed, immutable event with a payload, a schema identifier, and a lineage record.
+SignalA typed, immutable event carrying a priority and metadata.

-GateA composable predicate that admits, drops, or shapes signals.
+GateA composable predicate that admits, drops, or shapes signals on the way to an agent.

 Primitives